laobubu/ssland/README.md

  - **Lightweight**: No heavy frameworks!
 Only requires Python and `bottle.py`
  - **Web Panel**: Manage Shadowsocks users, on the web.
  - **Statistic**: Use `iptables` to stats users' traffic.
+ - **Limiter**: Auto suspend users when they excceed the limitation.

 ## How to Use